 I bought these shoes on eBay.
 The photos were fairly good and I didn’t see any Shell cracking but the shoes looked like they need some TLC.

 Of the vintage shoes I own (and have owned), (and I have owned a lot), (really much too many), the Florsheim Imperial 93606 is in my top three.
 It’s just a great looking shoe.
 It’s a the perfect style for showing the beauty of vintage Shell Cordovan leather.
 I get a lot of compliments when I wear them.

 I have previously posted on fixing up a similar pair.
 For this effort, I started with a good brushing and wipe with a damp cloth.
 I sprayed and wiped the inside of the shoes with isopropyl alcohol.
 There was quite a bit of old polish so I stripped the leather with that liquid hazmat site called Saphir Reno’Mat.
 Which is a wonder product for cleaning Shell.
-I am probably shortening my life by using it.
+A little goes a long way and be gentle when applying it.
+I am probably shortening my life by using Reno’Mat.
 But it feels worth it.

 Someone on Styleforum recently posted that they use Bickmore Bick 4 on Shell Cordovan.
 I had used Bick 4 on calf leather in the past so I gave it a go with this pair.
 I used it on the right shoe.
 I used Lexol NF for conditioning the left shoe.
 The Lexol NF treated shoe was a bit tacky while the Bick 4 shoe felt cool and smooth to the touch.
 The Lexol shoe was a bit darker which is hard to see in the photos or in person.
 My perception is that the Lexol penatrated the Shell deeper and that darkened the leather.